spaden/covid_prediction/README.md

 New Cases for the next 300 days.
-We could observe a spike of rising cases from July/August 2022 again.
-And regarding the current spike, the model predicts the current wave to end in the month of March approximately.
+Regarding the current spike, the model predicts the current 3rd wave to end in the month of March approximately.
 (Multivariate prediction)

 ![alt text](https://raw.githubusercontent.com/spaden/covid_prediction/main/covid_predection.jpg?raw=true)